Manual journal entry

 Upload a manual journal entry

-• Period: Choose the accounting period for the entry, such as Sep-25.
+Choose the Books where the entry should load, and the Period for the entry, such as Sep-25.

-After you save the file, the entry does not post immediately.
-RevRec changes the status to Approval Pending and displays an arrow icon next to the entry.
+NoteThe entry doesn't post immediately.
+RevRec sets the status to Approval Pending and displays an arrow icon next to the entry.

 Review and approve the journal entry

-Once approved, the process is complete and the transaction is reflected in reports for the selected period.
+Once approved, the process is complete and the transaction appears in reports for the selected period.

 How dates affect recognition